konklone/tmcw.github.com/_posts/2013-02-29-math-for-pictures.md

 the coordinate 0, 0, and so it radiates outwards to 1 and -1 in x and y dimensions.

+<iframe style="width: 100%; height: 300px" src="http://jsfiddle.net/tmcw/mWhzt/embedded/" allowfullscreen="allowfullscreen" frameborder="0"> </iframe>

+## Radial Shapes from Circles

+What's even better is that, with this basic knowledge, you can draw other kinds of shapes as well.

+Here's an equilateral triangle, drawn by choosing three angles - 0°, 120°, and 240°, from a unit circle.
+Besides just being an easy way to compute this, you also know that this triangle will be inscribed in a circle made from the same formula.

+<iframe style="width: 100%; height: 300px" src="http://jsfiddle.net/tmcw/eNapM/1/embedded/" allowfullscreen="allowfullscreen" frameborder="0"> </iframe>

+Here's a square, made the exact same way, which you can also guarantee is inscribed in a circle of radius 90.

+<iframe style="width: 100%; height: 300px" src="http://jsfiddle.net/tmcw/rRetG/embedded/" allowfullscreen="allowfullscreen" frameborder="0"> </iframe>

 So: in this narrow usage of trigonometry, sine and cosine are used to go from angles into coordinates.
 How do you go back?